All Episodes

 It's the very little guy, quote unquote, that the Obama administration claims to stand for.

-If there are no guests arriving, if there are no conferences being held, if there's no food being prepared and consumed, if there are no hotel rooms being occupied, then there's no work for the maids, and there's no work for the kitchen personnel, there's no worm uh work for the uh for the uh any of the of the staff in the hotel.
+The very little guy, if there are no guests arriving, if there are no conferences being held, if there's no food being prepared and consumed, if there are no hotel rooms being occupied, then there's no work for the maids and there's no work for the kitchen personnel.

-But we all get caught up here in the notion, well, these people they shouldn't be partying in a recession.
+But we all get caught up here in the notion, well, these people, they shouldn't be partying in a recession.

-They really, it's bad form, they shouldn't have people.
+They shouldn't have people.

 See, I think it's just the opposite.